lucdar/laclark.me/content/about.md

 I have some personal projects that I've been working on in my free time.
-Usually, my programming projects are sparked when I encounter a problem that could be addressed with technology, and I use this opportunity to learn and practice a technology that I've been wanting to learn more about. (wafflecord and price-adjustment-calculator are two examples of this).
+Usually, my programming projects are sparked when I encounter a problem that could be addressed with technology, and I use this opportunity to learn and practice a technology that I've been wanting to learn more about.

-I also like to cook, play video games with my friends online, and listen to Northerlion's expertly crafted banter while doing chores.
+I also like to cook, play video games with my friends online, and listen to Northernlion's expertly crafted banter while doing chores.